List of David Letterman sketches: Sketch participants

-While Letterman himself often participated in many of the show's non-"desk comedy" routines in its earlier years (as well as on Late Night), over time he has increasingly preferred to have others star in them instead.
-Letterman is now rarely featured in any of the show's frequent pre-taped bits.

-Kalter, bandleader and sidekick Paul Shaffer, and Hello Deli proprietor Rupert Jee are often used instead in comedy routines, as are stage manager Biff Henderson, stagehands Pat Farmer and Kenny Sheehan, handyman George Clarke, "cue card boy" Tony Mendez, head carpenter Harold Larkin, cameraman Dave Dorsett, assistant Stephanie Birkitt, former writers Gerard Mulligan and Chris Elliott (who almost always appear together), and Johnny Dark (a personal comedy friend of Letterman's).
+While Letterman himself often participated in many of the show's non-"desk comedy" routines in its earlier years (as well as on Late Night), over time he increasingly preferred to have others star in them instead.
+Later he was rarely featured in any of the show's frequent pre-taped bits.
+Kalter, bandleader and sidekick Paul Shaffer, and Hello Deli proprietor Rupert Jee were often used instead in comedy routines, as was stage manager Biff Henderson, stagehands Pat Farmer and Kenny Sheehan, handyman George Clarke, "cue card boy" Tony Mendez, head carpenter Harold Larkin, cameraman Dave Dorsett, assistant Stephanie Birkitt, former writers Gerard Mulligan and Chris Elliott (who almost always appeared together), and Johnny Dark (a personal comedy friend of Letterman's).

-Letterman's mother, Dorothy, also made appearances (via satellite from Indianapolis) from time to time, including each Thanksgiving.
-She perhaps rose to fame mostly as a result of her nightly reporting from the 1994 Winter Olympics in Norway.
+Letterman's mother, Dorothy, also made appearances (via satellite from Indianapolis) from time to time including each Thanksgiving.
+Perhaps her rise to fame was mostly as a result of her nightly reporting from the 1994 Winter Olympics in Lillehammer, Norway.

-Former recurring players from the show include Mujibur Rahman and Sirajul Islam (employees of a nearby gift store which has since relocated), Calvert DeForest (a.k.a.
+Former recurring players from the show included Mujibur Rahman and Sirajul Islam (employees of a nearby gift store which moved once prior to Rahman and Islam appearing for a last appearance in January 2003) Their business closed a decade after they debuted on Letterman's show.
+Other people who appeared in sketches were Calvert DeForest (a.k.a.
 Larry "Bud" Melman), and scenic designer Kathleen Ankers (reprising her Late Night role of "Peggy, the Foulmouthed Chambermaid"; on CBS, she was the equally censored "Helen, the Ill-tempered Ticket Lady").

-Random cameo appearances were made during the span of the show, most notably in the earlier years by the Tony Randall, with Regis Philbin later filling that void.

-For a while, Letterman took great delight in making fun of his employer, continuing a tradition established at NBC, with senior CBS Corporation executive Les Moonves often serving as the target of his abuse.
+Random cameo appearances were made during the span of the show, most notably in the earlier years by Tony Randall, with Regis Philbin later filling that void.
+For a while, Letterman took great delight in making fun of his employer, continuing a tradition established at NBC, with senior CBS Corporation executive Les Moonves often serving as the target of his ire.
 In time, Letterman's relationship with Moonves improved; a segment titled "More with Les" featured jocular phone calls between Letterman and Moonves.

 Alan Kalter

-Announcer Alan Kalter was frequently used in comedy bits, often with Kalter as the butt of the joke:
+Announcer Alan Kalter was frequently used in comedy bits, often with Kalter being the butt of the joke: